opendp/opendp/docs/source/api/user-guide/utilities/serialization.rst

         '{"__function__": "vector_domain"'

-While the serialization format is JSON, we do not guarantee any stability between versions, and we discourage users from writing their own JSON.
+While the serialization format is JSON, we do not guarantee stability between versions, and we discourage users from writing their own JSON.
 If this is something you need, please reach out so that we can understand your use case.